celilaslan/haberlesme_projesi/telemetry_client_library/README.md

 # Telemetry Client Library

-A simple C++ shared library (.so/.dll) that provides an easy-to-use API for communicating with the telemetry service.
-This library hides the complexity of ZeroMQ and Boost.Asio networking, allowing developers to focus on their application logic.
+A comprehensive C++ shared library (.so/.dll) that provides both basic and advanced APIs for communicating with the telemetry service.
+This library offers everything from simple telemetry reception to advanced fleet management, data analysis, and real-time monitoring capabilities.

 ## Features

+### Basic Features
 - **Simple API**: Clean, intuitive interface for telemetry communication
 - **Protocol Support**: TCP (ZeroMQ), UDP (Boost.Asio), or both simultaneously
 - **Filtering**: Subscribe to specific UAVs or data types (mapping/camera)